oisinmulvihill/evasion-director/README.rst

 director starts up and loads each of the sections.

 The most common evasion-director controller used is the evasion-agency.
-This manages "agents" which load Python package or Module to control devices, services or anything.
+This manages "agents".
+An agent is a Python package or Module.
+Agents are usually used to control hardware devices, services or other things the program needs to access.
 The agency provides a device tree of nodes which can be referred to in an abstract fashion.

 Message passing between Controllers, Agents and all interested parties can be done using the evasion-messenger.
 This project part is currently being